olavloite/spanner-jdbc/README.md

 * DDL-statements (CREATE TABLE, ALTER TABLE, CREATE INDEX, DROP TABLE, ...)
 * Transactions (both read/write and read-only)

 The driver ofcourse also supports normal SELECT-statements, including parameters.
+Example usage and tutorials can be found on http://www.googlecloudspanner.com/.

 Releases are available on Maven Central.
 Current release is version 0.17.